Primary election to have impact on what gets done in 2021 Kansas Legislature

 TOPEKA, Kan.
-(KSNT) – Tuesday’s primary election will have a large impact on next year’s state legislature.
+(KSNW) – Tuesday’s primary election will have a large impact on next year’s state legislature.

 “Many of the races in Kansas are going to be decided at the election tomorrow because there may be only Democrats or only Republicans running for a particular race,” Lawrence Democratic Senator Marci Francisco said, who is running unopposed.